xtreamsrl/interviews-react-assignment/README.md

 :heavy_exclamation_mark:**Important**: you might feel like the tasks are somehow too broad, or the requirements are not fully elicited. **This is done on purpose**: we want to give you the freedom to make your own choices and to put as fewer constraints as possible on your work.
 We appreciate if you could record any decisions, assumptions and doubts, together with any questions that you will ask in a real-world scenario.
-If you want to choose our stack instead, we generally work with TypeScript and NestJS.

 ---

 ### Problem Domain

-Your task is to build the web application for **FreshCart Market**, a simple grocery e-commerce website, where you can search for products, add to a cart, pay for the products and organize the delivery.
+Your task is to build the web application for **FreshCart Market**, a simple grocery e-commerce website, where you can search for products, add to cart, pay for the products and organize the delivery.
 The client does not want SEO or other similar features, so it is ok to have a single page application.

 For the sake of this assignment, let's focus on creating the **customer** part instead of the **admin** part (which